austinstover/Delta_Timer/README.md

 # Delta_Timer
-A simple class for performing delta timing on an Arduino-compatible microcontroller.
+A simple library for performing delta timing on an Arduino-compatible microcontroller.